Exam Content Outline

 6. Recognize the signs of contamination upon receipt and in storage

-7. Process rejections for unacceptable products
+7. Process rejections and recalls for unacceptable products

 8. Label, date, and monitor food to ensure rotation (FIFO)